TarasKovalenko/EntityLengths.Generator/README.md

 ## Usage

-The generator supports three ways to define string lengths:
+The generator supports a few ways to define string lengths:

 ```csharp
 // Using MaxLength attribute